DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M03-09-Create a VM with the CLI.md

 In this task, we will use Azure CLI to create a resource group and a virtual machine.

+>**Note**: Open a notepad on the virtual machine and copy the Powershell/Bash commands into it first.
+From the notepad it can then be pasted into the browser by right clicking "copy" and "paste as plain text".

 1. Ensure **Bash** is selected in the upper-left drop-down menu of the Cloud Shell pane (and if not, select it).

     ![Screenshot of Azure Portal Azure Cloud Shell with the Bash dropdown highlighted.](../images/M03-0902.png)